oglee815/reference_list/README.md

   - *Jiang et al.,, 베이징대*
   - Reforming the sentence embeddings task as the fillin-the-blanks promblem.
   - Two prompt representing method
-    - 1) MASK token's hidden vector itself, 2) Weighted averaging top-k tokens' hidden vector which is nearest with MASK token
+    - MASK token's hidden vector itself, weighted averaging top-k tokens' hidden vector which is nearest with MASK token
   - 3 prompt searching methods
     - Manual, template generation by T5, OptiPrompt
   - Anisotropy makes the token embeddings cuupy a narrow cone, resuling in a high similarity between any sentence pair